jeceljr/digitalCPUzoo/drv16/README.md

     XXXX
     0XXX

 Only the load and store instructions care about this signal.
-This means that his result is acceptable:
+This means that this result is acceptable:

     0110
     0110